librenms/librenms/doc/Developing/os/Initial-Detection.md

 OS discovery is how LibreNMS detects which OS should be used for a device.
-Generally detection should use sysObjectID or sysDescr, but you can also snmpget an oid and check for a value.
-This is discouraged because it slows down all os detections, not just the added os.
+Generally detection should use sysObjectID or sysDescr, but you can also snmpget an oid and check for a value.  snmpget is discouraged because it slows down all os detections, not just the added os.

 To begin, create the new OS file which should be called